gaboolic/Auto.js/Readme.md

 ## Introduction

-> Translated by Google Translation.
+> Translated by Google Translation.m

 A JavaScript IDE on the Android platform that supports accessibility services, and its development goals are JsBox and Workflow.